-I’ve been very fortunate to be a part of some amazing stories that became compelling documentaries.
-Films like “Gip”, the story of one of four remaining authentic juke joints that was raided and closed as our cameras rolled; “Man in the Glass: The Dale Brown Story” which followed NCAA agitator and human rights crusader Dale Brown as he fought systems of injustice on multiple fronts and “Gideon’s Army” which followed public defenders as they advocated for defendants facing life sentences (some victorious, others not).
-These types of stories are great because they are all some form of the hero’s journey.
-They resonate with viewers because they are stories of triumph and tragedy that mirror our own experiences.
+I’ve been very fortunate to film and direct some amazing stories that became compelling documentaries.
+Films like “Gip”, the story of one of four remaining authentic juke joints that was raided and closed as our cameras rolled; “Man in the Glass: The Dale Brown Story” which followed NCAA agitator and human rights crusader Dale Brown as he fought systems of injustice on multiple fronts and “Gideon’s Army” which followed public defenders across the south as they advocated for defendants facing life sentences (some victorious, others not).

 The payoff for years of work?
 The story is told.
 Period.
 (And also, hopefully a whole lot of people see it).